TheJacksonLaboratory/crf_rnaseq_basics/README.md

 The experiment we will be looking at was conducted in the model organism *Saccharomyces cerevisiae* (baker's/ale yeast).
 We picked this organism because the datasets and associated genome are smaller than typical for vertebrates, and therefore require fewer resources for demonstrating computational procedures.

 These test data are derived from [GEO](https://www.ncbi.nlm.nih.gov/geo/) dataset [GSE151185](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE151185).
-We have made the sequence read files available on jaxhpc in the `/projects/researchit/crf/data/rnaseq/GSE151185` directory.
+We have made the sequence read files available on the JAX HPC cluster in the `/projects/researchit/crf/data/rnaseq/GSE151185` directory.
 This folder also includes a metadata file we made called `metadata.GSE151185.txt` which describes each biological sample and connects it to the corresponding sequencing read file.
 We describe the metadata file in more detail, as well as how to copy and setup the data for analysis in the chapter on [Setting up inputs](chapters/inputs.md).

 These data were generated for a [study](https://dx.doi.org/10.1074%2Fjbc.RA120.015402) looking at the mechanisms by which caloric restriction increases longevity in yeast.
 Caloric restriction has been shown to extend the average lifespan of virtually every species of eukaryotic model organism reared in the laboratory (a situation in which calories tend to be much more readily available than the natural environment).
 The investigators noted that conditioned media (media collected from growing cultures by filtering out the cells) from calorie restricted cultures at stationary phase was able to extend the 'chronological longevity' of fresh yeast cultures, even when supplemented to reach normal calorie levels.
 This suggested a factor released from calorie restricted yeast was able to increase longevity in the absence of caloric restriction.
 Chronological longevity refers to the amount of time that yeast continue to be able to proliferate after entering stationary phase.
 This is tested by taking samples from stationary phase cultures at different timepoints and seeing how well they grow when transferred to fresh media.